knative/serving/community/CONTRIBUTING.md

 documentation as necessary. - Verify the entire CI process (building and testing) work.

-While there may be exceptions, the general rule is that all PRs should be 100% complete - meaning they should include all test cases and documentation changes related to the change.
+The general rule is that all PRs should be 100% complete - meaning they should include all test cases and documentation changes related to the change.
+A significant exception is work-in-progress PRs.
+These should be indicated by a `[WIP]` prefix in the PR title.
+WIP PRs should not be merged as long as they are marked WIP.

 When ready, if you have not already done so, sign a [contributor license agreement](#contributor-license-agreements) and submit the PR.